Designing Gamified Systems @EELISA (MA)

-Driven by the rising popularity of (video) games, technology, business, and society are increasingly influenced and penetrated by games and trends of the gaming industry.
-One of the probably most important phenomena of this multi-faceted development is “gamification”, which addresses the use of design principles and features from games in information systems, process or service design.
+Driven by the rising popularity of digital games, technology, business and society are increasingly influenced and penetrated by games and trends of the gaming industry.
+One of the probably most important phenomena of this multi-faceted development is “gamification”, which refers to the use of design principles and features from games in the design of information systems, processes, and services.

 Gamification’s popularity stems from the notion that games are a pinnacle form of hedonic information systems and thus are particularly effective in invoking intrinsic motivation and experiences such as autonomy, mastery, flow, immersion, relatedness and overall enjoyment.
 Across industries, marketers, designers and developers are thus using gamification as a design approach when engineering digital products and services with the purpose of inducing gameful experiences, influencing human motivation and even change behavior in various contexts.

 - teaches the key concepts, design patterns, and approaches of motivational, hedonic (i.e. games and video games), social and gamified information systems.

 - offers deep insights into advanced concepts and theoretical foundations of game design, motivational psychology, and information system design.

 - introduces methods and frameworks for designing gamified systems and managing gamification projects.

 - discusses latest research findings and the potential impact of gamification on society, economy and everyday life.